irenenikk/neurose/README.md

 2. Run the example code with `python path/to/example.py`

-3. The program will print the loss and output for each epoch.
+3. The program will print the loss for each epoch.

-4. At the moment, the linear regression is such that the network should learn to print `[2, 4, 6, 8]`.

 ## Building a model with Neurose